Religion in the Soviet Union: Policy towards Judaism

-While Lenin publicly condemned anti-Semitism, the government however was hostile toward Judaism from the beginning.
+Although Lenin publicly condemned antisemitism, the government was hostile toward Judaism from the beginning.
 In 1919 the Soviet authorities abolished Jewish community councils, which were traditionally responsible for maintaining synagogues.
 They created a special Jewish section of the party, whose tasks included propaganda against Jewish clergy and religion.
 To offset Jewish national and religious aspirations, and to reflect the Jewish national movement's role in the socialist movement of the Russian Empire (for example, Trotsky was first a member of the Jewish Bund, not the Social Democratic Labour Party), an alternative to the Land of Israel was established in 1934.

 The Jewish Autonomous Oblast, created in 1928 by Stalin, with Birobidzhan in the Russian Far East as its administrative center, was to become a "Soviet Zion".
 Yiddish, rather than "reactionary" Hebrew, would be the national language, and proletarian socialist literature and arts would replace Judaism as the quintessence of its culture.
 Despite a massive domestic and international state propaganda campaign, the Jewish population there never reached 30% (as of 2003 it was only about 1.2%).
 The experiment ended in the mid-1930s, during Stalin's first campaign of purges.
 Jewish leaders were arrested and executed, and Yiddish schools were shut down.
 Further persecutions and purges followed.

 The training of rabbis became impossible until the early 1940s, and until the late 1980s only one Yiddish periodical was published.
 Because of its identification with Zionism, Hebrew was taught only in schools for diplomats.
 Most of the 5,000 synagogues functioning prior to the Bolshevik Revolution were closed under Stalin, and others were closed under Khrushchev.
 The practice of Judaism became very difficult, intensifying the desire of Jews to leave the Soviet Union.